lazergoat1/Portfolio/README.md

 ![ezgif com-gif-maker (6)](https://user-images.githubusercontent.com/74234615/110719245-5df5e780-81c1-11eb-9390-b555573360f1.gif)

-City Builder is a Roblox game that I worked over the summer.
+City Builder is a Roblox game that I made over the summer.
 I had planned to make a full fledged city builder but ended up stopping with a couple different building types and money generation.
+I coded, modeled, and designed the game, the UI art assets are made by Kenny Game Assets.

 Project folder Title: Roblox